-Developing and testing out your landing pages to better wow your first time viewers is the only real way to see what’s working on your clientele and what isn’t.
+Developing and testing out your landing pages to better wow your first-time viewers is the only real way to see what’s working for your clientele and what isn’t.
 Depending on what market or niche you are targeting, you’re going to have to put in some time and sweat to earn the right psychographics to optimize your landing pages.

 Confirmation and Persuasive Biases

 Knowing how the brain prioritizes and makes decisions will also help you decide what format to use with you best pieces of content.
-They say that a picture is worth a thousand words, maybe you should make your advertisement for your best product a visual instead of text based ad.
+They say that a picture is worth a thousand words, maybe you should make your advertisement for your best product a visual instead of a text-based ad.

 Visuals are known to disrupt regular thought patterns and can lead to quick decisions that your text sometimes might not be able to.
 As a rule “people pay attention to motion first, graphics second, and text third.”

 If you are promoting a piece of content that seems to be dealing with a bit too much friction, consider altering the format to include more images, or turn the entire thing into an infographic or gifographic.
 People respond more positively to images than they do long paragraphs.